janhq/server/docs/conventions/architecture-patterns.md

 ## Anti-Patterns To Avoid

 - **Direct DB access from handlers**: always go through domain services.
-- **Fat handlers**: route handlers should validate input, call domain services, and return responses—nothing more.
+- **Fat handlers**: route handlers should validate input, call domain services, and return responsesï¿½nothing more.
 - **Storing business logic in `internal/utils`**: keep helpers generic; domain rules belong in domain services.
-- **Creating interfaces “just in case”**: only introduce an interface when multiple implementations exist or tests require it.
+- **Creating interfaces ï¿½just in caseï¿½**: only introduce an interface when multiple implementations exist or tests require it.

 ---